AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/frontmatter.md

 628c.
 Grants to States to enhance collaboration between State child welfare and juvenile justice systems.

+628d.
+Effective implementation of the Indian Child Welfare Act of 1978.

 #### subpart 2—promoting safe and stable families ####

 629. Purpose.